Botox Removes Wrinkles.

+What is Botox?
 BOTOX (botulinum toxin) injections can help prevent and reverse what happens over time, potentially ‘freezing’ the muscles in those stubborn areas where wrinkles begin to form.
 The injections can help provide a more youthful appearance by reducing the fine lines and wrinkles in the face.
-BOTOX can also help with excessive sweating in areas such as the hands, feet and/or armpits.
+It can also help with excessive sweating in areas such as the hands, feet and/or armpits.

-Our skilled nurse manager has an eye for helping to correct the areas on the face that show signs of aging.
+Our skilled nurse manager & expert injector has an eye for helping to correct the areas on the face that show signs of aging.
 BOTOX injections take little time, can be done on a lunch hour and are relatively painless.
 No anesthesia is required for this procedure and we will have you looking rejuvenated in no time.
-Botox typically lasts about 3 months and has little to no downtime.
+How long does botox last?
+The benefits typically last about 3 months and there is little to no downtime.
 Contact our office for more information on BOTOX or to schedule your appointment today!

 When can I see results?

-No, the results of Botox typically last about 3 months.
-After regular treatments of Botox the results can last longer (6-9 months).
+While not permanent, initial results typically last about 3 months.
+After regular treatments, the results can last longer (6-9 months).

-Although Botox is not pain-free most patients tolerate it with minimal discomfort.
+Although the procedure is not pain-free, most patients tolerate it with minimal discomfort.
 You will feel a small pinch with the injection that only lasts a few seconds.